Novomyrhorod

 Novomyrhorod is situated on the banks of the Velyka Vys River.

 Name and history

-The name literally means "New Myrhorod" or "new peace town".
+The name literally means "New Myrhorod" or "new peace town".The town was founded in 1746.

-Between 1752 and 1764, Novomyrhorod was the capital of New Serbia, a military frontier established by the Russian Empire that had an ethnic Serbian majority.
+Between 1752 and 1764, Novomyrhorod was the capital of New Serbia, a military frontier established by the Russian Empire that had an ethnic Romanian majority.

 Since 1802 it was a town in Kherson Governorate of Russian Empire.

 Since 1923 Novomyrhorod was the district center of Yelysavethradsky District, Ukrainian SSR.